pbfrandsen/pbfrandsen.github.io/research.md

 -----

-I am interested in a wide variety of research topics, all falling under the broad umbrella of evolutionary biology.
-When I say this, I mean that I'm interested in how the world's current diversity of life has arisen and what life on earth might have been like in the past.
+I am interested in a wide variety of research topics, all falling under the umbrella of evolutionary biology.
+Broadly speaking, I'm interested in how the world's current diversity of life arose and what life on earth might have been like in the past.
 I want to know what organisms looked like, where they lived, and how historical events shaped their distributions.
 I am fascinated by the variation in organisms' genomes and how these variations might help us better understand their past.
 To answer some of these questions, I use the tools of molecular phylogenetics and bioinformatics.

 ###Insect evolution